hackerb9/vt340test/vms/apl/aplfont/README.md

 `&0`.
 Because the files end with the byte sequence `ESC` `)` `&` `0`,
 they are automatically loaded as G1 (Graphic Set #1).

-By default the VT340 uses G1 for displaying "Graphic Right", that is, it is the font for the 8-bit characters 0xA1 to 0xFE.
-See [DECAPL](../aplfontb9/DECAPL.md) for the full character map.

 [DECDLD]: https://github.com/hackerb9/vt340test/raw/main/docs/EK-PPLV2-PM.B01_Level_2_Sixel_Programming_Reference.pdf#page=114

 [Dscs]: https://github.com/hackerb9/vt340test/blob/main/docs/EK-VT3XX-TP-002_VT330_VT340_Text_Programming_May88.pdf#page=105